mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 ## Why

 I had just purchased a software conference ticket and someone from work suggested I purchase one of those digital business cards.
 I never heard of it.
-I did a little research and just felt I could build something like this for less money then what it would cost me to purchase "their" solution.
+I did a little research and found several companies offering very nice digital cards.
+I just felt I could build something similar for about the same cost as their offerings.

 Additionally I have been itching to build something new from scratch.
 Something more than a single page app, but nothing as crazy as an enterprise platform to do whatever.
 Building a lightweight NFC card with some basic functionality hit the sweet spot.